thebrandonallen/edit-author-slug/readme.txt

 * Polish (pl_PL)      - Kornel L.
 * Dutch (nl_NL)       - Juliette Reinders Folmer

+You can also visit the plugin's homepage at http://brandonallen.org/wordpress/plugins/edit-author-slug/

 == Installation ==

 1. Upload `edit-author-slug` folder to your WordPress plugins directory (typically 'wp-content/plugins')
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to Users > Your Profile, or Users > Authors & Users > (username), and edit the Author slug.
+1. Go to Users > Your Profile, or Users > Authors & Users ("All Users" in 3.2+) > (username), and edit the author slug.
 1. Click "Update Profile" or "Update User"
 1. Go to Settings > Permalinks, and edit the Author Base
 1. Click "Save Changes"